popqq/Smart_Plant/docs/source/programming.rst

 your ESPHome device (`locally <https://esphome.io/guides/getting_started_command_line.html>`_, `ESPHome Web <https://web.esphome.io>`_), but the one I strongly recommend is the one through the `ESPHome Add-on for Home Assistant <https://esphome.io/guides/getting_started_hassio.html>`_:

-Before starting, please note that, since at the moment there are two external components not integrated natively on ESPHome (the light sensor ``VEML7700`` and the battery monitor ``MAX17048``), the working tree in ESPHome should look like this:

-| esphome
-| ├── libraries
-| │   └── MAX17048.h
-| │   └── VEML7700.h
-| └── smart-plant.yaml
-|

-And you can find these two files from here:

-- :download:`VEML7700<files/VEML7700.h>`
-- :download:`MAX17048<files/MAX17048.h>`

-With these to files, you can proceed with the setting up:

 1. Make sure your ESPHome Add-on for HA is up to date and working.
 2. Add a new device, enter the name you want (like *Smart-Plant*), and skip the next step.